software-patterns/workshop/projects/software-quality/0000-introduction.md

 subsequent test I wrote, as if under its own internal power, like a drop of dye spreading and blossoming in water.

-But test-driven development, or TDD, is not the whole solution.
-Applied carelessly, it will never create this amazing quality.
-I've seen TDD go south enough times to know that.

-Could the above code examples be cleaned up?
-Could they be locally improved?
-Certainly.
-Both are from projects on which I worked alone.
-They haven't had the benefit of a team of reviewers compelling me to choose good names and use consistent indentation.
-I mean, just look at that ternary operator in the first example!
+The code that is produced by this process is by no means perfect, or even particularly good from the perspective of modern code quality metrics.
+There is a lot in the above examples that could be cleaned up.

 But should they be rearchitected?
 Will I ever throw them out and rewrite them?
 I can't imagine it.
-Above all, these pieces of code are *useful*.
-Their overall structure is in perfect harmony with their purpose.
+These pieces of code are *useful*.
+They *work*.
+Their usefulness overrides any concerns about style or cyclomatic complexity or the length of the files they are in.
+Such issues are only passing
+shadows: insubstantial, easy enough to fix if and when I feel they need fixing.

+And yet, just as they are, these code fragments are easy enough to read, and easy enough to change.
+I know, because I have read and changed them many times.
 I can imagine using them, and growing them, slowly, for as long as I am programming.
 They are not stylish or elegant.
 Yet they have an easy, sleepy kind of grace, like a rough stone wall or